MSCantrell/RedRumRunner/prompt_plan.md

    - Information gathering
 4. Create a reputation system that affects prices and services

 Integrate with our game state transitions to allow access to the port interface when a player's ship is at a port location.
+Use tcod's console capabilities to create an intuitive menu system for the trading interface.
+Add appropriate feedback messages for transactions.
 ```

-#### Prompt 13: Dynamic Economy
+### Prompt 13: Dynamic Economy

 ```
 Enhance our economic system with dynamic elements: